 Acknowledgements: Picture: Oulton Broad Boys’ Brigade circa 1930.
 Picture sourced from Flickr and credited to jelltecks – 5339123169.
 Reproduced under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) licence.
 Picture: William Alexander Smith believed to be in the public domain.

 To cite this article: Roberts, Jonathan (2006).
-‘William Alexander Smith -the founder of the Boys’ Brigade as a youth worker’, the encyclopedia of informal education. [http://infed.org/mobi/william-alexander-smith-the-founder-of-the-boys-brigade-as-a-youth-worker/.
+‘William Alexander Smith -the founder of the Boys’ Brigade as a youth worker’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/william-alexander-smith-the-founder-of-the-boys-brigade-as-a-youth-worker/.
 Retrieved: insert date].

 Jonathan Roberts works in the School of Social Sciences and Law, University of Teesside.